Ensure that appropriate insurance cover is provided to protect volunteer staff & volunteer board members

 One of the significant benefits of Aon as an insurance provider is their policies have no age restrictions.
 Some insurance companies do place age restrictions on their insurance for volunteers.
 You should contact your insurance provider to check whether there are any age restrictions in place.

 Aon also have a great FAQ document for NFP’s which you can view here.
+You can also view a factsheet about Events Public Liability & Risk Management here.

 Risk management is a process used to identify the extent and nature of the risks involved in the activities carried out by an organisation.
 It helps you assess your organisation’s activities, develop policies and procedures to mitigate risk, and reduce the likelihood or seriousness of a hazardous incident occurring.
 While the process will identify the types of insurance coverage your organisation may need, insurable events are best avoided wherever possible.
 In addition to an insurance claim, consequences to be avoided by effective risk management include harm to a person, damage to property, your organisation’s ongoing viability being compromised and failure to meet your legislative obligations such as those outlined in: